Roman Catholic Diocese of San Diego: 1700 to 1840

-After the Mexican War of Independence ended in 1821, Alta California became part of Mexico.
-The Mexican Government in 1835 secularized all the Catholic missions in Alta California, including the Mission San Luis Rey and Mission San Diego.
+After the Mexican War of Independence ended in 1821, Spain ceded Alta California and Baja California to the new nation of Mexico.
+The Mexican Government in 1835 secularized all the Catholic missions in its territories, including the Mission San Luis Rey and Mission San Diego.
+The vast landholdings of the missions were confiscated and a clergy exodus took place.

 1840 to 1936

 In 1840, Pope Gregory XVI set up the Diocese of California.
 The new diocese included both Alta California and Baja California.
 Gregory XVI set the episcopal see at San Diego in Alta California.
 The first bishop of the new diocese was Francisco Garcia Diego y Moreno.
 Moreno designated the Mission Santa Barbara in Santa Barbara as his pro-cathedral.